XRPLF/xrpl-dev-portal/content/concept-checks.md

 [![Check flow diagram (successful cashing)](img/checks-happy_path.png)](img/checks-happy_path.png)

-**Step 1:** To create a Check, the sender submits a [CheckCreate](https://ripple.com/build/transactions/#checkcreate) transaction and specifies the receiver (`Destination`), expiration date (`Expiration`), and maximum amount that may be debited from the sender's account (`SendMax`).
+**Step 1:** To create a Check, the sender submits a [CheckCreate](https://ripple.com/build/transactions/#checkcreate) transaction and specifies the receiver (`Destination`), expiration time (`Expiration`), and maximum amount that may be debited from the sender's account (`SendMax`).

 **Step 2:** After the CheckCreate transaction is processed, a [Check object](https://ripple.com/build/ledger-format/#check) (`tlCheck`) is created on the XRP Ledger.
 This object contains the properties of the Check as defined by the transaction that created it.
-The object can only be modified by the sender (by canceling it with a [CheckCancel](https://ripple.com/build/transactions/#checkcancel) transaction) or receiver (by canceling it or cashing it) before the expiration time is reached.
+The object can only be modified by the sender (by canceling it with a [CheckCancel](https://ripple.com/build/transactions/#checkcancel) transaction) or receiver (by canceling it or cashing it) before the expiration time passes.
 After the expiration time, anyone may cancel the Check.

 **Step 3:** To cash the check, the receiver submits a [CheckCash](https://ripple.com/build/transactions/#checkcash) transaction.
 The receiver has two options for cashing the check: